 It is worth noting that the morality of the Allied bombing of Dresden and other cities during World War II is still debated today.
 In any such debate, the "Just War" concept of proportionality is frequently the point of departure.
-41 By this theory, an attack on a military target cannot be viewed as legitimate if the commander knows that civilian casualties will be in excess of the anticipated military benefits that might be gained.
+41 By this theory, an attack on a military target is illegitimate if the commander knows that civilian casualties will be in excess of the anticipated military benefits that might be gained.